 As a non-profit, APRA relies on donations to fund our rescue and rehabilitation efforts.
 We need volunteers to help with various fundraising activities throughout the year.
 Examples include helping at estate sales, assisting with our mailings, and posting flyers around town.

-We also need volunteers to help at special events we hold annually, including Paws in the Park, a dog walk and pet expo at Centennial Olympic Park, as well as fundraisers throughout the year.
+We also need volunteers to help at special events we hold annually, as well as fundraisers throughout the year.
 You’ll have fun while also helping our dogs and cats find new, forever homes.

 Most of our pets come from outlying shelters, so we often need help transporting them from those facilities to our shelter.
 Our pets also need to be transported to and from various veterinarians for treatment and/or general care.
 If you love the road, you can help save lives by transporting an animal on “death row” to APRA for a second chance at a wonderful life.